/b/

 /b/, also called random, is an anonymous imageboard on 4chan.
-It was the first board created during the establishment of the platform in 2003, and it then stood for "anime/random".
-While /b/ permits discussion and posting of any sort of content, the community etiquette is to self-limit discussion on /b/ of those topics that are specialties or the focus of other boards on 4chan. /b/ is one of the most popular imageboards on 4chan, next to /pol/ (politically incorrect).
+Created in 2003 under the name "anime/random", it was one of the first boards established on 4chan.
+While /b/ permits discussion and posting of any sort of content, the community etiquette is to self-limit discussion on /b/ of those topics that are specialties or the focus of other boards on 4chan. /b/ is one of the most popular boards on 4chan, next to /pol/ (politically incorrect).
 Due to its popularity and notoriety, it overshadows the website with a bad reputation.
 The Washington Post described /b/ as "an unfathomable grab-bag of the random, the gross and the downright bizarre".

 Analysis

 A 2011 Massachusetts Institute of Technology analysis examined two weeks of posts to /b/ in summer 2010.
 During this time, users made 5.5 million posts on /b/ in 480,000 threads.
 The median life of a discussion thread was four minutes; the longest in that period was six hours.
 The analysis found that the community mostly posts playful images and links.
 The same analysis found that at least 90% of the posts are anonymous, although posters do adopt and discard various claims of identity at will.

 A 2013 article noted that 4chan is a top-ranking website by popularity, especially in the United States, but also globally.
 Within 4chan, /b/ was the most popular and active board as of 2013.

 /b/ is one of a handful of key online spaces from which the hacktivist group Anonymous originated.